 but when you get traffic from referral sites like Feedburner, Facebook, Twitter you will notice your Permalink have some extra lines.

 Ex: domain.com/permalink?utm_source=facebook and so on.
-This actually is helped in analytics and keep an eye on from where your site is getting traffic.
+This is helped in analytics and keep an eye on from where your site is getting traffic.

 Usually, it all depends on your site configuration and architecture that what links will be displayed.
 This is good for usability and user experience, but from search engine point of view, such content doesn’t add value and there is no need for such links to be indexed.
 In fact, your clean permalink should be the only link that should be indexed in search.

 There are .htaccess code that automatically redirects such links to single Permalink but at times Google indexed such links along with URL parameters, which not only calls for low-quality content but also created a duplicate content issue.

 Handling URL parameters using Search console:

 Parameter handling is a useful option under Google webmaster tool to help indexing and deindexing pages which are added due to parameters like nombile, utm_source, replytocom, preview and so on.
-Some of them also created duplicate content issue for example replytocom issue in WordPress.
+Some of them also created the duplicate content issue for example replytocom issue in WordPress.
 In one of the methods of fixing replytocom issue, I mentioned about parameter handling.